Arkansas: Economy

 The Simmons Tower in Little Rock is the state's tallest building.

+In 2025, Arkansas's gross domestic product (GDP) was $198.4 billion and the state's per capita personal income was $61,752.
+The median household income was $55,432 in 2023, which ranked 47th.

 Once a state with a cashless society in the uplands and plantation agriculture in the lowlands, Arkansas's economy has evolved and diversified.
-The state's gross domestic product (GDP) was $176.24 billion in 2023.
 Six Fortune 500 companies are based in Arkansas, including the #1 company atop the list, the mega-retailer Walmart, founded by Sam Walton in 1962, and headquartered in Bentonville.
-The per capita personal income in 2023 was $54,347, ranking 46th in the nation, and the median household income was $55,432, which ranked 47th.
+In 2025, 99.3% of businesses in Arkansas were small businesses, and employed 46.1% of the state's workforce.

 The state's agriculture outputs are poultry and eggs, soybeans, sorghum, cattle, cotton, rice, hogs, and milk.
 Its industrial outputs are food processing, electric equipment, fabricated metal products, machinery, and paper products.
 Arkansas's mines produce natural gas, oil, crushed stone, bromine, and vanadium.
-According to CNBC, Arkansas is the 20th-best state for business, with the 2nd-lowest cost of doing business, 5th-lowest cost of living, 11th-best workforce, 20th-best economic climate, 28th-best-educated workforce, 31st-best infrastructure and the 32nd-friendliest regulatory environment.
-Arkansas gained 12 spots in the best state for business rankings since 2011.
-As of 2014, it was the most affordable state to live in.
+According to CNBC, Arkansas was the 20th-best state for business in 2025, with the 11th-lowest cost of doing business, 12th-lowest cost of living, 36th-best workforce, 30th-best economic climate, 28th in education,41st-best infrastructure and the 31st-friendliest business environment.

-As of July 2023, the state's unemployment rate was 2.6%; the preliminary rate for December 2023 is 3.4%.
+As of May 2025, the state's unemployment rate was 3.7%.